dobrou/CsvLINQPadDriver/README.md

 - Default encoding for files without BOM is UTF-8.
 - Some strange Unicode characters in column names may cause errors in generated data context source code.
 - Writing changed objects back to CSV is not directly supported, there is no `SubmitChanges()`.
-But you can use LINQPad's `Util.WriteCsv`.
+But you can use LINQPad's `Util.WriteCsv`
 - Similar files single class generation does not detect relations correctly.
 However, you can query over related multiple files.

 ## Authors ##